 Screencastify is a Chrome browser extension that allows users to screen capture, edit, and share.
-With the free version, all features are included and unlimited screen captures can be made.
+With the free screen recording app, all features are included, and unlimited screen captures can be made.
 However, there is a time limit of 5 minutes for each screen capture.
-This extension is relatively easy to use and is one of the most popular screen capture apps on the market.
+This extension is relatively easy to use and is one of the market’s most popular screen capture apps.
 In fact, Screencastify has been downloaded more than 1 million times.

 This is a helpful tool for anyone who can’t (or doesn’t want to) download software onto their device.
 Because it is a Chrome extension, it is lightweight and more accessible.
 Many students and teachers have used this tool to communicate during the pandemic.
-The main issue that free users report is that the 5 minute time limit is too short and forces them to create several smaller videos.
+The main issue that free users report is that the 5-minute time limit is too short, forcing them to create several smaller videos.

 Google Drive, YouTube, Google Classroom, EdPuzzle, Google Meet, Zoom, Remind, Wakelet, and PlayPosit

-Screencastify has a free version that allows for unlimited screen captures with 5 minute time limits for each.
+Screencastify has a free plan that allows for unlimited screen captures with 5-minute time limits for each.
 To create and share screen and webcam videos without any time restraints, it costs $49 per year per user.
-In order to edit those videos, it is an additional $49 per year per user and to collect video submissions from others via magic links, it is $99 per year per user.
+In order to edit those videos, it is an additional $49 per year per user, and to collect video submissions from others via magic links, it is $99 per year per user.
 At nearly $200 per year for all three products, this may not be a realistic option for many users.

 Pros of Screencastify